JonnyKong/scenario-ChronoSync/README.md

 * ndnSIM 2.6 (tagged as `ndnSIM-2.6`)
   * Note that you have to remove all `DummyIOService` in NFD 0.6.2 and ndn-cxx 0.6.2.

+### Applying Patches

+After checking out the correct versions, you have to apply these two patches to ndnSIM and NFD:

+* `ndnSim_patches/ndnSIM.patch` (to `ns3/src/ndnSIM`)
+* `ndnSim_patches/NFD.patch` (to `ns3/src/ndnSIM/NFD`)

+These patches are used to implement some additional features that ns-3 doesn't currently support (e.g. loss rate in Wi-Fi networks).

 ### Compiling ns-3

 To configure in optimized mode without logging **(default)**:

     ./waf configure